snehasivaram246/Tic-tacToe/README.md

 5. Version Control
-Understood how to use Git and GitHub for uploading code, tracking changes, and publishing live demos.

-Sure!
-Here's a clean, professional summary of your Tic Tac Toe AI project, including project structure, key learnings, and results — ideal for your resume, portfolio, or documentation.

-📁 Project Structure

-TicTacToe-AI/
-│
-├── index.html        # Main HTML structure
-├── style.css         # Styling and layout
-├── script.js         # Game logic and AI (Minimax)
-├── README.md         # Project description and usage
-└── assets/           # (Optional) Images, sounds, or icons

-🔑 Key Learnings

-1. Minimax Algorithm
-Learned how to implement AI that never loses using the Minimax decision-making algorithm for turn-based games.

-2. Game Logic Design
-Gained experience in designing a fully functional turn-based game with conditions like win, draw, and restart.

-3. DOM Manipulation
-Practiced handling dynamic updates to the UI using JavaScript and event listeners.

-4. Responsive UI Design
-Learned to create a simple, clean user interface that works across desktops and mobiles.

-5. Version Control
-Understood how to use Git and GitHub for uploading code, tracking changes, and publishing live demos.
+Understood how to use Git and GitHub for uploading code, tracking changes, and publishing live

-📊 Results / Features
+📊 RESULTS/ FEATURES

 ✅ Two Game Modes: